fx:context directive

 }

-The binding context may also be exposed with a field, getter, or ObservableValue on the code-behind class.
-In this case, the value of fx:context is a binding path.
+The evaluation context may also be exposed with a field, getter, or ObservableValue on the code-behind class.
+In this case, the value of fx:context is a path.

 com/sample/MyControl.fxml